2025 AFL Women's Rising Star

-The 2025 AFL Women's Rising Star award will be presented to the player adjudged the best young player during the 2025 AFL Women's season.
+The 2025 AFL Women's Rising Star award was presented to the player adjudged the best young player during the 2025 AFL Women's season. 's Zippy Fish won the award with the maximum 50 votes.

 Eligibility

 To be eligible for nomination, players must be under 21 years of age on 31 December, have not previously been nominated for the award (unless they have played ten or fewer matches at the beginning of the season) and have not previously won the award.